isabella232/manta-garbage-collector/README.md

   Manta application.
 The appropriate value can be found by running: `sdc-sapi /applications?name=manta | json -Ha metadata.DOMAIN_NAME` on your Triton headnode.
-- Replace `manta.user` with the user you're testing with.
-This must be a snaplink-disabled user.
-- Replace `manta.sign.key` with a private key for the Manta user you're testing with.
-- Replace `manta.sign.keyId` with the value of `ssh-keygen -l -f ~/.ssh/id_rsa.pub | awk '{print $2}' | tr -d '\n'`, for the public key corresponding to the private key in the previous step.
 - Replace the `shards` array with a similarly formatted array pointing to at least one metadata shard in your deployment.
 To find the appropriately-formatted list of index shards (along with their urls) run: